iqm-finland/KQCircuits/docs/developer/architecture.rst

     level PCell or when not calling from another PCell.

 #.
 When a new PCell instance is created, or when the parameters are changed in
     KLayout GUI, the ``produce_impl`` method of the PCell is called.
-This method is where you "build" the PCell.
+For KQC elements ``produce_impl`` calls the ``build`` method, which is where you "build" the element.
 When ``produce_impl`` is called, the instance variables of the PCell are set to new values based on the given parameters.
 The PCell instance is then created or updated based on these new parameter values.

 #.
 The PCell parameters for KQCircuits elements are plain class attributes
     defined with the help of ``Param`` descriptor class.
 These can be used like